mitsuba-renderer/nanogui/README.rst

    (specifically, ``underscore_case`` for methods and variables rather than ``camelCase``).

-2. OpenGL 3+, GLES 2/3, and Metal are supported.
-GLES 2 allows NanoGUI to run on ARM devices including the Raspberry Pi and in browsers via WebGL. the Metal backend supports modern Macs, iPhones, etc. NanoGUI includes generic wrappers around shaders and textures that work for all of these frameworks.
+2. GUI Rendering now provides backends for OpenGL 3+, GLES 2/3, and Metal.
+GLES 2 support allows NanoGUI to run on ARM devices including the Raspberry Pi and in browsers via WebGL.
+The Metal backend supports modern Macs, iPhones, etc.

+   NanoGUI includes generic wrappers around shaders and textures that work for all of these frameworks.

 3. The event loop is much more conservative by default and only issues redraw calls when explicitly requested by an event callback.